-1. Flag \\\\\
+- 1. Flag - 2.
+Statistical Document (Bluefin, Bigeye, Swordfish, All): - 3.
+Government/Authority organization(s) accredited to validate Statistical Documents

-2. Statistical Document (Bluefin, Bigeye, Swordfish, All): \\\\\
+NOTE: For each organization, attach a list with the names, titles and addresses of the individuals authorized to validate Documents.

-Organization Name Organization Address Sample Seal - 1 : For each organization, a authorized to validate Do attach a list with the names, title cuments. s and addresses of the indiv authorized to validate Do authorized to validate Do cuments. authorized to validate Do cuments. by the government/authority to val date Statistical Documents authorized to validate Do cuments. by the government/authority to val date Statistical Documents authorized to validate Do cuments. by the government/authority to val date Statistical Documents authorized to validate Do cuments. by the government/authority to val date Statistical Documents authorized to validate Do cuments. by the government/authority to val date Statistical Documents harvest species whose international trade must be accompanied by ICCAT Statistical Documents are requested to submit the information on this sheet to the Executive Secretary of ICCAT, and to ensure that any changes to the above are also transmitted to the Executive
+4. Other institutions accredited by the government/authority to validate Statistical Documents

-Secretary on a timely fashion.
+NOTE: For each organization, attach a list with the names, titles and addresses of the individuals authorized to validate Documents.

-Instructions Contracting Parties, non-Contracting Parties, Entities, Fishing Entities having vessels that
+Instructions Contracting Parties, non-Contracting Parties, Entities, Fishing Entities having vessels that harvest species whose international trade must be accompanied by ICCAT Statistical Documents are requested to submit the information on this sheet to the Executive Secretary of ICCAT1, and to ensure that any changes to the above are also transmitted to the Executive Secretary on a timely fashion.

-&lt;sup>1 ICCAT: c/Corazón de María, 8 (6th floor), Madrid, Spain 28002.
+1 ICCAT: c/Corazón de María, 8 (6th floor), Madrid, Spain 28002.